sculptures, ceramics, wood carving, jewellery, metalwork, glass, books..

 Curators & commissioners –

-ensure your projects are all documented.
+Ensure your projects are all documented.
 Good quality images will have more impact when used for funding applications, publicity, catalogues, further research and development whilst also helping to reach wider audiences.
 Exhibitions and arts events by their very nature tend to be temporary – ensure yours will live for longer.

 Installations, live performance, exhibitions, interventions..

 2D and 3D artworks of all sizes, along with exhibitions, performances, installations etc can all be photographed on location throughout the North West of England and beyond using portable studio equipment.
 Small to medium sized works can also be photographed in a custom-designed studio near Preston.
+Items can be delivered/collected in person or by courier.